Temple Mediation Attorney

 Experienced Legal Counsel

-At Young & Libersky, our Temple mediation lawyers can attest that mediation is effective for conflict resolution during divorce proceedings.
-Barbara Young and Lynn Libersky have a combined 50 years of comexperience in family law and working in the courtroom, yet we firmly believe in this increasingly popular approach of divorce mediation, because it avoids the stress of a courtroom battle in front of children and is less expensive than litigation.
+At Young Law Firm, our Temple mediation lawyer can attest that mediation is effective for conflict resolution during divorce proceedings.
+Barbara Young has 30 years of experience in family law and working in the courtroom, yet we firmly believe in this increasingly popular approach of divorce mediation, because it avoids the stress of a courtroom battle in front of children and is less expensive than litigation.
 It also allows the parties to stay in control of their solutions, instead of turning decisions over to a judge and jury.

 How Mediation Works